alichator/base-drafts/draft-ietf-quic-transport.md

 ## Example Handshake Flows

-Details of how TLS is integrated with QUIC are provided in {{QUIC-TLS}}, but some examples are provided here.
+Details of how QUIC is instantiated with TLS are provided in {{QUIC-TLS}}, but some examples are provided here.

 {{tls-1rtt-handshake}} provides an overview of the 1-RTT handshake.
 Each line